Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADMSAdministrativeUnitMember.md

 ```

 ## DESCRIPTION
-The Get-AzureADMSAdministrativeUnitMember cmdlet gets a member of an Active Directory administrative unit.
+The Get-AzureADMSAdministrativeUnitMember cmdlet gets a member of a Microsoft Entra ID administrative unit.

 ## EXAMPLES